 Imagine a company with underlying issues.
 These issues continue to build up until such time team members hold resentment, jealousy, or anger against one another.
 If you don’t try to talk the problems out, you’ll lose hardworking people in your organization.
 And that’s why team communication should be part and parcel of running a business.

 Did you know that highly engaged teams increase profitability by 21 percent?
 If you don’t know where to start, we’ve rounded up these 10 ways for more effective team communication.

 1. Invest in proper tools

-There’s no shortage of communication and collaboration tools online today.
+There’s no shortage of team communication and collaboration tools online today.
 Whether you’re working remotely or in a physical office, using online platforms improves collaboration and prevents miscommunication.